1. Why are you moving?

 Access to onsite parking is a major logistical issue that you may want to sort out before a prospective tenant signs a lease.
 Ask whether the tenant requires parking and outline what parking is available, and any additional costs.
 Guaranteed parking space, whether in a driveway, garage, or on the street, should be noted in the lease or a separate Parking Space Lease, as well as any restrictions on where and when a tenant may park their vehicle.

-If you have questions about leasing, or a prospective tenant’s responses to these questions, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you have questions about a prospective tenant’s responses to these questions, or anything else to do with leasing or managing your rental property, reaching out to a Rocket Legal Pro™ is an easy and reliable way to get affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.